How to Overcome Stage Fright and Performance Anxiety: Ultimate Guide

 e) Prepare for impossible performances.
 As a performer, you’ll inevitably at one point in time have to audition or perform after a tragedy, relationship difficulty, or something else that extremely distracts you and puts you in an unstable mindset.
 Do your best to focus hard on your task and delay emotions until the end of the performance.
 The show must go on, and if you can succeed in this moment, every other performance will seem easy.
 This is easier said than done, but it must be done.
 I will never forget how hard it was to perform after powerful events shook me.
 It’s a true test of mental strength and courage.

 f) When you are backstage about to enter the audition room or concert stage, you will be on your own.
 If you do not know how to handle yourself, such that you rely on your teacher or performance anxiety coach, you’ll feel lost.
 While in the beginning, it’s important to get others’ help when learning how to cope with anxiety, there will come a time where you must be on your own.
-Therefore, it is crucial to develop the skill to coach yourself past your performance anxiety.
+Therefore, it is crucial to develop the skill to coach yourself past your performance anxiety and that helps in how to overcome stage fright.

 8. Techniques you can develop to manage your performance anxiety.